alex-bellon/wikipedia/README.md

 ### Typography
 - [River](https://en.wikipedia.org/wiki/River_(typography)) - are gaps in typesetting which appear to run through a paragraph of text due to a coincidental alignment of spaces

+### Video Games
+- [Fantasy video game console](https://en.wikipedia.org/wiki/Fantasy_video_game_console) - an emulator for a fictional video game console.
+In short, it aims to create the experience of retrogaming without the need to emulate a real console, allowing the developer to freely decide what specifications their fictional hardware will have.

 ### Visual Art
 - [Animal-made art](https://en.wikipedia.org/wiki/Animal-made_art) - art created by an animal.
 Animal-made works of art have been created by apes, elephants, cetacea, reptiles, and bowerbirds, among other species.